collapsed-stacks/startups/questions/578/what-is-the-most-common-hiccup-programmers-have-when-jumping-into-the-sales-side.md

 - posted by: [user661](https://stackexchange.com/users/4975715/user661) on 2014-09-03
 - score: 1

-<p>One of the biggest problems for developers in the sales world is morale!
+One of the biggest problems for developers in the sales world is morale!
 Basically you need to be the guy who sells freezers to eskimos to be successful in sales, while the average developer is used to sticking to facts.
 You can see this brought to extreme when you watch the new tv series "halt and catch fire".
-If you watch it and still want to do the sales part afterwards, you will have no hiccups. ;-)</p>
+If you watch it and still want to do the sales part afterwards, you will have no hiccups. ;-)

 ## Answer 613